Caleb Martin NBA Playoffs Player Props: Heat vs. Celtics

-The Miami Heat, Caleb Martin included, square off versus the Boston Celtics at 8:30 PM ET on Wednesday in the 2023 NBA Playoffs.
+The Miami Heat, Caleb Martin included, will be in action at 8:30 PM on Friday versus the Boston Celtics in the 2023 NBA Playoffs.

-We're going to break down Martin's prop bets, using stats and trends to help you make good selections.
+If you'd like to place a wager on Martin's props, we break down his available ones, providing some stats and trends, below.

 Caleb Martin Prop Bets vs. the Celtics